Get Apps

 By Philip Yeung

 Trump loves the bizarre and the brutal.
-That's why he finds the Ultimate Fighting Championship (UFC) his natural home.
-He loves the adrenaline rush that comes from combat sport.
+That's why he considers the Ultimate Fighting Championship (UFC) his natural home.
+He loves the adrenaline rush that combat sport delivers.
 He may mistakenly believe that it is an elixir of youth, when in fact scientists warn that it is an aging accelerator.

-In Trump, the world has a two-tier worry---his cognitive decline as his biological clock ticks down, and his inborn instability that may tilt the world into chaos.
+In Trump, the world harbors a two-tier worry---his cognitive decline as his biological clock ticks down and his inborn instability that easily tilts the world into chaos.

-Questions about his mental fitness have begun circulating, as no one can unsee some of the disturbing signs of his creeping old age—his slurred, incoherent speech, and dozing off mid-event.
-When he threatened Iran with the death of its entire civilization, the world is shell-shocked by the ravings of an unhinged leader.
+Questions about his mental fitness have begun circulating, as no one can unsee some of the disturbing signs of his creeping old age—his slurred, incoherent speech and dozing off mid-event.
+When he threatened Iran with the destruction of its entire civilization, the world is shell-shocked by the ravings of an unhinged leader.

 "Sleepy Joe" by comparison seems harmless.
-A raving lunatic with his finger on the nuclear button is species-threatening.
-People are right to be jittery over his increasingly erratic behavior, or whether his on-again, off-again war with Iran is age-related.
+A raving lunatic with his finger on the nuclear button can be history-ending.
+People are on a roller-coaster over his increasingly erratic behavior or whether his on-again, off-again, war with Iran, is age-related.

 The UFC bonanza is very in-character for Trump.
-This may be "human cockfighting" street theatre, but Trump stays true to his profit motive.
+This maybe "human cockfighting" street theatre, but Trump stays true to his profit motive.
 He couldn't care less that he is hosting the UFC event on federal property.
 That doesn't stop him from charging his deep-pocket patrons up to US$1.5 million for a cage-side seat.
-What's more, fighters will be in Trump's crypto coins.
+What's more, fighters will be paid in Trump's crypto coins.
 If this is not naked money-grabbing, what is?
-With Trump, there is a price tag for everything, however sleazy.
+With Trump, there is a price tag for everything.

 The only missing jolt of excitement is that Trump refuses to get into the ring himself, unlike Teddy Roosevelt who lost his left eyesight in a boxing bout.

-Trump, instead, turns his relationships into a combat sport, hitting his enemies hard as a daily exercise.
-With enemies from all corners, fighting them with venom keeps his warrior spirit alive.
 When it comes to payback, Trump has the memory of an elephant.
 Just ask former FBI director James Comey or his disenchanted one-time national security advisor John Bolton.
 "Forgive and forget" is not in his vocabulary.
-Othering people and avenging perceived past wrongs is what keeps his adrenaline flowing and his froth spitting.
+Othering people and avenging perceived past wrongs is what keeps the fireworks crackling and his froth spitting.

-Next year, if he survives the mid-terms and impeachment, Trump should try jiu-jitsu for his birthday bonanza, or sumo wrestling, if his body keeps ballooning.
+Next year, if he survives the mid-terms and impeachment, Trump should try sumo wrestling for his birthday celebration, if his body keeps ballooning.
 Just don't pay fighters in the nose-diving Japanese yen.
-Or, he can think big and cosmic by hitching a hike on Elon Musk's SpaceX rocket for a one-way trip to Mars.
+Or why not think big and cosmic by hitching a ride on Elon Musk's Space-X rocket for a history-making, one-way trip to Mars.

-The oldest US president deserves the world's first trillionaire as a birthday fellow traveler on a journey into eternity.
+The oldest US president deserves the newest toy from the world's first trillionaire for his journey into eternity.

 The views do not necessarily reflect those of DotDotNews.